Complex magnetic phase diagram with a small phase pocket in a three-dimensional frustrated magnet CuInCr$_{4}$S$_{8}$: Introduction

-Here, we report on a fascinating magnetic-field-versus-temperature ($H$--$T$) phase diagram of CuInCr$_{4}$S$_{8}$ [Fig.~\ref{Fig6}(a)], revealed by means of magnetization, magnetostriction, magnetocapacitance, and magnetocaloric-effect (MCE) measurements in pulsed high magnetic fields of up to 60~T. The most striking finding is the existence of a small phase-pocket (A-phase), which extends from the phase boundary with the paramagnetic phase towards lower temperatures instead of Y-phase.
-Remarkably, the transition from X- to A-phase is accompanied by anomalous magnetostrictive and magnetocapacitive responses.
-These observations suggest the appearance of helimagnetism in A-phase through a commensurate-to-incommensurate phase transition.
-Moreover, the high-entropy nature is confirmed in the high-temperature side of A-phase.
-Given the similarity of the identified $H$--$T$ phase diagram to that of a number of skyrmion hosts \cite{2009_Muh, 2012_Sek, 2021_Tok}, the emergence of a multiple-$q$ vortex-like magnetic structure is also possible.
+Here, we report on a fascinating magnetic-field-vs-temperature ($H$-$T$) phase diagram of CuInCr$_{4}$S$_{8}$, revealed by means of magnetization, magnetostriction, magnetocapacitance, and magnetocaloric-effect (MCE) measurements in pulsed high magnetic fields of up to 60~T. The most striking finding is the existence of a small phase-pocket ({\it A} phase), which extends from the phase boundary with the paramagnetic phase towards lower temperatures instead of {\it Y} phase.
+Remarkably, the transition from {\it X} to {\it A} phase is accompanied by anomalous magnetostrictive and magnetocapacitive responses.
+These observations suggest the appearance of helimagnetism in {\it A} phase through a commensurate-to-incommensurate phase transition.
+Moreover, the high-entropy nature is confirmed in the high-temperature side of {\it A} phase.
+Given the similarity of the identified $H$-$T$ phase diagram to that of a number of skyrmion hosts \cite{2009_Muh, 2012_Sek, 2021_Tok}, the emergence of a multiple-$q$ vortex-like magnetic structure is also expected.
 We propose that the unique magnetic properties of CuInCr$_{4}$S$_{8}$ could be ascribed to the cooperative effect of the strong SLC and the breathing bond-alternation introducing the FCC-lattice magnetism.